Personal Statistics

 - Total games counted

-Section titled “Accuracy trend”The accuracy trend chart plots your average accuracy per game over time, with a 5-game rolling average smoothed line.
-Use it to see whether your play is improving across a period, or to identify a slump after a long break.
+Section titled “Accuracy over time”The Accuracy over time chart plots a 5-game rolling average of your accuracy as a filled area graph, so you can see whether your play is improving across a period or identify a slump after a long break.
+Accuracy is calculated from the engine classifications produced during batch analysis.

 W/D/L by opening